imdac/mtm6404-vuedo/README.md

 # mtm6404-vuedo
-This repository contains the starter files for the VueDo project.
+This repository contains the complete version of the VueDo project.